dos1/flow3r-firmware/docs/api/audio.rst

 ================

 The audio module provides the backbone for handling basic audio bookkeeping such as volume and signal routing.
 Actual sound is created by the engines, i.e. bl00mbox and media player at the moment.
+If you wish to add your own C-based sound engine to flow3r, please check out the framework we have set up for that in ``components/st3m/st3m_audio.*``.

 Jack Detection
 --------------